lebenswurzel/solawi-bedarf/README.md

 - [vfs_fonts.ts](http://pdfmake.org/#/) in `frontend/src/assets/vfs_fonts.ts`
 - [aubergine.svg](https://github.com/mozilla/fxemoji/blob/gh-pages/svgs/objects/u1F346-aubergine.svg) by Mozilla in `frontend/public/aubergine.svg` is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)

+## Usage

+### Initial Deployment

+The app is deployed via Docker Compose based on `compose.yaml`.
+The following manual steps are necessary for the first time setup:

+1. Check out the desired branch or tag
+2. Create copies of the files `env-be-dev.env` and `env-db-dev.env` and adjust the values based on your environment.
+   IMPORTANT: The following values should definitely be changed
+   - POSTGRES_PASSWORD
+   - POSTGRES_SECRET
+   - INITIAL_PASSWORD
+   - JWT_SECRET
+   - EMAIL\_\*
+3. Change the `env_file` properties in `compose.yaml` to match your own .env files
+   - TODO: needs improvement to prevent conflicts when compose.yaml changes in git
+4. Run `./dev/build/build-and-deploy.bash init` from the project root to build containers locally
+5. If everything looks fine, run `docker compose up d` to start

+### Backups

+It is advised to schedule regular database backups, e.g., using cron:

+`0 3 * * * /path/to/repo/dev/backup/database-backup.bash`

+Also make sure to have backups of your custom .env files, especially the SECRETs.

+### Updating

+This should be done during a time with low expected user activity.

+On the production server:

+1. Check out the desired branch or tag
+2. Run `./dev/build/build-and-deploy.bash update` from the project root to build up-to-date containers locally
+   - This will also trigger a database backup to the /backups folder in the container.
+Make sure a host folder with permissions 0777 is mounted from the host so that user 'postgres' in the container can write to it!
+3. Run `docker compose up -d` to start

 ## Development

 See [dev/DEVELOPMENT](./dev/DEVELOPMENT.md) for more information.